-Course Advisory: SCC minimum English and Math standards; Any Solano College Aeronautics course (AERO 055-119; or previous training/experience in aeronautics.
+Course Advisory: SCC minimum English and Math standards.
 This course is designed to give Aeronautics students a chance to make up time lost for FAA certificate and/or to work on special projects required by FAA to bring students in line with new FAA FAR Part 66 requirements.
-Also allows mechanics to take recurrent training.
+The course also allows mechanics to take recurrent training as needed.
 This is an Open Entry/Open Exit course.
 One and one-half to four and one-half hours lab.